Local, regional and national level:

 Stakeholders – Trainees/Professionals and Industry:

 - Metal industry is eager of qualified additive manufacturing professionals.
-Thus the European Additive Manufacturing Designer, Specialist, Operator and Inspector will help mitigating the gap between existing the skills and the skills required to support the manufacturing growth and long-life training/education of workers.
+Thus, the European AM Designer, European AM Specialist, European AM Operator and European AM Inspector will help mitigating the gap between existing the skills and the skills required to support the manufacturing growth and long-life training/education of workers.

 - Professionals are eager for having their skills easily recognised without undergoing further exams when they change country or company.
-The RPL methodology will allow for approximately 300 professionals in the partner countries to achieve both qualifications, without needing to leave work to dedicate months to training in the conventional way.
+The Recognition of Prior Learning (RPL) methodology will allow for approximately 300 professionals in the partner countries to achieve both qualifications, without needing to leave work to dedicate months to training in the conventional way.